AIBIAlab/AIBIAlab.github.io/HTMLTM_Yoga.md

 The trees are all rooted in the query term.
 The graph has two curves, one in blue with the frequency of the term yoga in the literature against time, and in purple the frequency that the query term is found.

+#### TREE
+[TREE](https://aibialab.github.io/HTMLTMYoga/WRDtree.html) presents a phylogenetic tree of 3,000 words.
+The number before the word (label of branch) corresponds to the word id.

 ## Citation